Watcher Alerts

 You can perform flow analysis without downloading the packets from Recorder.
 Select specific rows to show Throughput, RTT, Out of order, and Re-transmissions.
 Packet varieties like HTTP, HTTP request, DNS, Hosts, IPv4, IPv6, TCP, TCPFlow Health, UDP, RTP Streams, SIP Correlate, and SIP Streams analyze the flows.
 Then, sort and search as required and save to CSV for later analysis.
 You can search over a given duration of time for the IP address by exact match or prefix match.

-Replay set direct large packets to an archive for later analysis; this frees up the Recorder to capture a new packet set.
+The Replay set directs large packets to an archive for later analysis; this frees up the Recorder to capture a new packet set.

 Use DMF Recorder Node to identify the applications on your network that are encrypting packets.
-Use a Recorder Detail query to see the applications with encrypted packets.
+Select a Recorder Detail query to see the applications with encrypted packets.

 Refer to the DANZ Monitoring Fabric Deployment Guide for information about installing and setting up the DMF Recorder Node.
 For details about using the Recorder from the DANZ Monitoring Fabric Controller GUI or CLI, refer to the DANZ Monitoring Fabric User Guide.